Diabetes resource center in Caldwell, Idaho

 - Type 1 diabetes management and education

 - Type 2 diabetes management and education

 - Continuous blood glucose sensor training

-If you are interested in receiving education from our staff, attain a referral from your primary care physician.
-Once this referral is received you will be contacted to set up an appointment that works best with your schedule.
+If you are interested in receiving education from our staff, please attain a referral from your primary care physician.
+Once we receive the referral, you will be contacted to set up an appointment that works best with your schedule.